Craig-Hudson/The-SmokeHouse/README.md

     3. As a first time visitor i want to be able to easily find the whereabouts of the restaurant.

   - **Returning Visitor goals**
-    1. As a returning Visitor i want to know if their are any current offers/deals on.
+    1. As a returning Visitor i want to be able to easily reserve a table.
     2. As a returning visitor i want to be able to easily find contact information for any queries.

 ### Design